schroederjan/Time-Series-Prediction-Infrastructure/README.md

 * [`Python`](https://www.python.org/) as scripting language for `Airflow` and prediction algorithms based on `Python`.

 ### Core Technologies
-* [`TimescaleDB`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/timescaledb) as time series database build on top of Postgres that will hold all data. `TimescaleDB`
+* [`TimescaleDB`](https://www.timescale.com/) as time series database build on top of Postgres that will hold all data. `TimescaleDB`
-* [`Shiny Server`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/shiny) as `R` engine that will run the scripts and the user interface, a `Shiny` application.
+* [`Shiny Server`](https://rstudio.com/products/shiny/shiny-server/) as `R` engine that will run the scripts and the user interface, a `Shiny` application.
-* [`Airflow`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/airflow) as scheduling work-flow manager to coordinate the whole infrastructure. `Airflow`
+* [`Airflow`](https://airflow.apache.org/) as scheduling work-flow manager to coordinate the whole infrastructure. `Airflow`

 ## Dataflows
-* [Step 1] Connect to different data sources using `R`.
+1. Connect to your data source using `R`.
-* [Step 2] Prepare and clean the data, then store it to the time series database using `R`.
+2. Prepare and clean the data, then store it into the time-series database using `Python`.
-* [Step 3] Run Prediction and other algorithms on the data stored in the `TimescaleDB` using `R` and `Python`.
+3. Run predictions and other algorithms on the data stored in the `TimescaleDB` using `R` or `Python`.
-* [Step 4] Visualize the data and results for insight using `R` in `Shiny`.
+4. Visualize the data and results for insight using `R` in `Shiny`.

 ## Local Setup

-Here I will show you how to set up this infrastructure manually. `COMING SOON`
+* `Part I` - Get the back-end database `TimesceleDB` running and move your data into it [here](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/timescaledb).
+* `Part II` - Get the front-end data application server `Shiny` up and running [here](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/shiny).
+* `Part III` - Get your workflow engine `Airflow` up and running [here](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/airflow). `COMING SOON`

 ## Cloud Setup
+To avoid costs, an AWS EC2 instance with an Ubuntu image is all we need to move this project to the cloud.

-Here I will show you how to set up this infrastructure automatically on the cloud. `COMING SOON`
+I will go into details how to do it manually [here](). `COMING SOON`

 ## Status
 The project is _in progress_ and will be expanded with new features regularly.